-I’ve been in Paris for more than a week, and I’m reminded of how little money you need to spend in order to have an amazing experience.
-This morning I woke up, ate a freshly-baked baguette (88 cents) with cheese and olives, and sipped a homemade cappuccino in my living room while I got some writing done.
-This afternoon I’m taking a long walk to a free local park, where lilies are in full bloom.
+This morning I ate a fresh baguette (88 cents) with cheese and olives, and sipped a homemade cappuccino in my living room.
+This afternoon I’m taking a long walk to a local park, where lilies are in full bloom.

 Welcome to the latest edition of Reader’s Ask.
 Today I’m featuring two questions: one from a reader who is debating whether or not to attend grad school, and the other from someone who has a logistical question about travel and money.